adobe/aepsdk-edge-ios/Documentation/api-reference.md

 ### getLocationHint

-Gets the Edge Network location hint used in requests to the Adobe Experience Platform Edge Network.
-The Edge Network location hint may be used when building the URL for Adobe Experience Platform Edge Network requests to hint at the server cluster to use.
+Gets the Edge Network location hint used in requests to Edge Network.
+The Edge Network location hint may be used when building the URL for Edge Network requests to hint at the server cluster to use.

 #### Swift